 - 1. All Board Members and Associate Members will meet at the Planning and Zoning Office at a prescheduled time. - 2.
-Site tours will be combined when practical. icable.
+Site tours will be combined when practical.
 Prior to the site tour date the Chairperson of each Board will meet with the Planning and Zoning Office personnel to go over the itinerary and design the tour to best accommodate both Boards and Associates.
 Should it be necessary to split the tours, the Chairperson will insure that Associates are available on each tour. - 3.
 Board Members and Associate Members are asked to stay in a group during the site tour. - 4.
-During the site tour, Board Members and Associate Members may directrefer questions to the applicant to clarify what is seen on the site tour.-directly to the applicant.
-Questions and answers at the site tour will be recorded by the Planning and Zoning Office representative and repeated at the meeting. and repeated at the meeting.
+During the site tour, Board Members and Associate Members may direct questions to the applicant to clarify what is seen on the site tour.
+Questions and answers at the site tour will be recorded by the Planning and Zoning Office representative and repeated at the meeting.